AcChosen/VR-Stage-Lighting/README.md

 ## Shaders
 The shaders themselves are hand-written vertex-frag shaders designed to loosely emulate real-time stage lighting without having the performance cost.
 The only real-time light needed is the default directional light (with optimal settings applied, examples are included) for use of the depth texture.
 There are 3 types of shaders that are seperated into Mover and Static categories.

--Fixture (The stage light's housing)
+- Fixture (The stage light's housing)
--Volumetric (The volumetric beam that the light would produce in a foggy/smoky setting) -Projection (The actual light being projected on to other objects.
+- Volumetric (The volumetric beam that the light would produce in a foggy/smoky setting)
+- Projection (The actual light being projected on to other objects.
 This does not use the standard Unity Projector Component despite it's name.)

 More information on them can be found in the Shaders folder as well the tooltips on the shader properties in the inspector.